parthpatil01/resume-builder/README.md

 ## Introduction

-Resume Builder, a user-friendly web application designed to simplify the process of creating professional resumes.
-With a variety of templates to choose from and intuitive features, crafting your perfect resume has never been easier.
+Resume Builder, a user-friendly web application with a variety of templates to choose from, designed to simplify the process of creating professional resumes.

 ## Used In this project